-The program will air on Go Fish! with Mike Buck on Saturday afternoon (4/22) at 4 pm and again on Sunday (4/23) at 7 am, on AM 690 and online.
-Listen in to learn more about how the project is shaping up so far.
+The program aired on Go Fish! with Mike Buck on Saturday afternoon (4/22) at 4 pm and again on Sunday (4/23) at 7 am, on AM 690.
+Give a listen to learn more about how the project is shaping up so far.

 We’re gathering stories now, so if you or someone you know would like to add your bottomfishing knowledge to the project, please contact us!